NickAcPT/LightPOS/README.md

 **Please don't use this in a real environment!
 The laws in your country may not allow it!**

+## Why did I create this?
+Simple.
+A long time ago, I made an app called NickPOS (bad naming) using C# (I went from Java to C#) which I developed on my free-time (I'm a student).
+As time evolved, so did the app.

+And if you look through the code, you'll find some beginner mistakes (using wrong naming conventions; unoptimized code; you name it)!
+So, I created this project to try new things ([Fluent] NHibernate).

 ## Compiling
 After you've downloaded/cloned this repo, open the solution on Visual Studio (preferably VS 2017).